Purdue Summer SURF Program

 How much will I be paid?

-During the summer, students are paid $4200 (plus $600 housing allowance, if applicable) for the 11-week program.
+During the summer, students are paid $4500 (plus $600 housing allowance, if applicable) for the 11-week program.
 Students are paid monthly.
-The stipend during the academic year varies.
 (Top)

 Will my pay be subject to income tax?

 The SURF stipend will be paid as a personal payment.
 Students are considered participants in the SURF program but are not employees of the university.
 In most cases, taxes will not be withheld from your checks, but the income may be subject to taxes at the end of the year.
-Each taxpayer is responsible for determining the amount that may be taxable, and should contact a tax advisor with questions.
-Please refer to the IRS Publication 970.
+Each taxpayer is responsible for determining the amount that may be taxable and should contact a tax advisor with questions.
+IRS Publication 970 may provide helpful information.

 For international students, the payments may be subject to taxes as required by the U.S. government.
 Participants will be asked to update their on-line Glacier file.
 The generated summary report will indicate any tax liability and the documents required by the university to process your pay.
 (Top)